famellad/disneyplus-nativefier/README.md

 # primevideo-nativefier
-Code to get Prime Video working as a native app using the nodejs nativefier
+Code to get Disney+ working as a native app using the nodejs nativefier

 ## Requirements
 You need [nativefier](https://github.com/nativefier/nativefier) installed and working for the core app to build and run.